Aksh-Bansal-dev/doyoumean/README.md

 # doyoumean

-A simple implementation of levenshstein algorithm for autocorrect suggestion.
+A simple implementation of levenshtein algorithm for autocorrect suggestion.

 ## How to use?